d2cube/d2cube/.github/ISSUE_TEMPLATE/request-for-change--rfc-.md

 ---
 name: Request for Change (RFC)
-about: Propose a feature/improvement
+about: Propose new changes to the app and APIs.
 title: "[RFC] Title"
-labels: ''
+labels: RFC
 assignees: ''

 ---